pingcap/docs/develop/dev-guide-playground-gitpod.md

 ### Apply changes

-After completing the configuration of the `.gitpod.yml` file, please ensure that the latest code is available in your corresponding GitHub repository.
+After completing the configuration of the `.gitpod.yml` file, make sure that the latest code is available in your corresponding GitHub repository.

 Visit `https://gitpod.io/#<YOUR_REPO_URL>` to create a new Gitpod workspace with the latest code applied.